OWASP/AppSec-Israel-2018/Sponsors.md

 ## Sponsors

-AppSec Israel Conference and Training are completely free to attend, thanks to the generous support of these sponsors!
+AppSec Israel Conference and Training are completely free to attend, thanks to the generous support of our sponsors!

 ### Interested in becoming a sponsor for {{ site.title }}?